 The final marks awarded can be adjusted to reflect a variety of circumstances.
-These include late submission of coursework (after the deadline), plagiarism (or other assessment offence) and exceeding the stipulated maximum number of words for an essay or dissertation.
+These include late submission of coursework (after the deadline), plagiarism (or other assessment offence) and exceeding the stipulated maximum number of words for an essay or dissertation (if the department operates a penalty system).
 Marks may also be adjusted (upwards as well as downwards) at the discretion of the Board of Examiners for Units.